 The Free Thought Project reached out to the Huntington Police Department but as of the publishing of this article, we’ve not yet heard back.

-Weston Robertson Law firm posted the video below with the following description.
+Weston Robertson Law firm originally posted the video with the following description.

 Weston | Robertson takes special interest in Police Brutality cases to protect civil rights in our community.
 We wanted to share with you a video capturing our client’s encounter with the Huntington Police Department as a result of a public intoxication disturbance call.
 We would like to hear your objective comments regarding the necessity of the leg sweeping maneuver used.
 We welcome all opinions, but please keep it clean.
 Please share as well.